Suzy Brookshire

-Suzannah Lillian Brookshire-González (born March 17, 1998) is an American former collegiate softball player.
-She played for three universities from 2017 to 2021, the San Jose State Spartans, Sacramento State Hornets and the Long Beach State 49ers.
+Suzannah Lillian Brookshire-González (born March 17, 1998) is an American professional softball player for the Smash It Sports Vipers of the Women's Professional Fastpitch (WPF).
+She played for college softball for three universities from 2017 to 2021, the San Jose State Spartans, Sacramento State Hornets and the Long Beach State 49ers.
 Brookeshire was a power hitter joining an elite NCAA Division I club with her career 62 home runs and 201 RBIs.
 She represented Team Mexico at the 2020 Summer Olympics where they placed fourth in their first appearance.

 Early life

 Brookshire was born in Gilroy, California to Alan Brookshire and Stacey Vanderlei; her grandmother Helen Gonzales was born in Mexico.
 Growing up in Hollister, California, attended San Benito High School.
 As a junior in 2015, she hit .560, with nine home runs, six triples, 17 doubles and 55 RBIs, and led the league in all categories to win the Triple Crown.
 She struck out only seven times in 99 plate appearances, with a .586 on-base percentage, 1.1175 slugging percentage and 1.762 OPS.
 As a senior in 2016, she hit .451 with 13 home runs and 42 RBIs in 28 games.
 During her career, her team had a 98–15–1 overall record and won three CIF Central Coast Section championships, and four league titles.
 She was also named co-Monterey Bay League MVP, a two-time Cal-Hi Sports all-state selection, and two time Cal-Hi Sports All-State Softball First Team honoree.